TL;DR

 - Clear value proposition

-- Engaging product GIF captures attention
+- Engaging product GIFs that capture attention

 - No navigation menu